igb-logo egr-logo

 6. If you don’t have a printer you can invite your friends by entering their email addresses in the box and pressing Invite – you’ll each receive a link to a different card which can be printed or played online.

-7. We recommend printed cards for Extreme E bingo, as a race weekend consists of several sessions.
+7. We recommend printed cards for Extreme H bingo, as you’ll probably be playing several sessions over the weekend.

 8. Watch the races together – either in the same room or via a watch party – and daub the items off as they happen, online or on printed cards.
 The winner is the first to daub them all, or the player who has daubed the most by the end of the weekend or season.